 You must have also accrued substantial equity in your home to take out a cash-out refinance.
 Removing 100 percent of your equity isn’t allowed unless you qualify for a VA cash-out refinance (requires military service history) and that lender allows a loan of 100 percent.

 It’s a good idea to know how much cash you’ll need ahead of time.
 If you’re going to use the money for household improvements, first get some estimates from contractors so you’ll have a good idea of what those upgrades will cost.
 To pay off high-interest debt, like credit cards, tally that total before asking for cash-out refinance.

-That way you only take out the amount of equity you really need and can leave some.Ready for a cash-out refinance?
-Start here.
+That way you only take out the amount of equity you really need and can leave some.Check your cash-out refinance rates.
+Start here (Dec 6th, 2023)

 What are the alternatives to a cash-out refinance?

 There are many scenarios in which a cash-out refinance is not the best loan option: You want to keep closing costs to a minimum You have less than 30-40% equity in the home You are seeking a relatively small amount of cash, say $5,000 – $20,000.

 In these cases, you should at least consider a cash-out refinance alternative.

 Home Equity Line of Credit: How is a HELOC different from a cash-out refinance?

 A home equity line of credit (HELOC) differs considerably from a cash-out refinance.
 It’s still secured by your home, but it doesn’t replace your existing loan.
 It’s an additional, totally separate loan, which is why HELOCs are sometimes known as second mortgages.